Cumulocity-IoT/cumulocity-to-aris-pm/README.md

 ### Analyze the data

-Now that the data is in the process storage of Aris, the user can analyze it the want she/he wants to.
+Now that the data is in the process storage of ARIS, the user can analyze it the want she/he wants to.
 To do so:

 1. Click the **Navigation menu** icon > **Projects** in the program header.
 2. Click on **New Project** and enter a name, for example CumulocityProject